Skidmore-Computational-Biophysics-Lab/CTD_paper/reweighting/README.md

+Most scripts here are modified from the PyReweighting repository: https://github.com/MiaoLab20/pyreweighting

 The gamd logs from each simulation of a CTD construct were combined by concatenating the last relevant number of frames of each log with the read_last_lines_gamd.sh script.